AstroJosePC/TESSDataExploration/notes.md

 ## Notes on 7/31

 How I processed the light curves using `lightkurve`.
 Processing the light curves into periodograms
 When showing plots, explain axes;
 Learn Lomb Scargle periodogram; a way of estimating the fourier transform for unevenly sampled data.
 Prob that signal is periodic.

+## Notes on 10/17

+Added the file I've been working on for a while.
+I'm trying to explore the proper ways of creating the lightcurves.
+More specifically, aperture selection, and background estimation.
+Furthermore, the techniques I have / will be implementing are those that can be automated.
+Very important!

+For details, see the RemakingGetLC notebook.